RAG-Driver: Generalisable Driving Explanations with Retrieval-Augmented In-Context Learning in Multi-Modal Large Language Model: Introduction

 To address these challenges, we introduce \textit{RAG-Driver}, a novel retrieval-augmented multi-modal large language model tailored for generalisable and explainable end-to-end driving.
-As illustrated in Fig.1, it outputs natural language texts corresponding to \textbf{(1)} the driving action and \textbf{(2)} justification of that driving action along with \textbf{(3)} numerical control signals based on driving videos.
-The natural language texts are aligned with control signals during in-context learning \cite{brown2020language} to enable faithful introspective explanation provision.
+As illustrated in \fixM{\cref{fig:front}}{2.7.16}, it outputs natural language texts corresponding to \textbf{(1)} the driving action and \textbf{(2)} justification of that driving action along with \textbf{(3)} numerical control signals based on driving videos. \fixM{Action and justification text accuracy, on the right, are much improved by our method (note that, for visualisation, in-distribution and out-of-distribution Performance have different vertical scales, with the latter being a much more difficult task).}{1.3.2} The natural language texts are also aligned with control signals during in-context learning \cite{brown2020language} to enable faithful introspective explanation provision.
 The novelty of \textit{RAG-Driver} is the integration of retrieval-augmented in-context learning (RA-ICL) mechanisms that significantly improve generalisation performance in unseen driving environments.
 It allows efficient recall of similar driving scenarios as contextual information augmenting MLLM prediction through implicit meta-optimisation (\cref{sec:RAGICL}).
 Through extensive experiments, we show that \textit{RAG-Driver} outperforms existing methods on both in-domain deployments as well as deployment in unseen environments (without any fine-tuning).
 By being grounded in analogical demonstrations, our framework significantly reduces the need for continuous retraining while enhancing the generalisability and quality of generated explanatory texts.
 Our primary contributions are as follows: \begin{enumerate} \item Proposing a novel retrieval-augmented in-context learning method for Multi-Modal Large Language Model (MLLM) based generalisable and explainable driving. \item Achieving state-of-the-art introspective driving explanation performance on the standard benchmark BDD-X~\cite{kim2018bddx}. \item Demonstrating exceptional zero-shot generalisation capacity to unseen scenarios without training effort through a customised dataset \textit{Spoken-SAX} featuring video sequences narrated by a professional driving instructor. \end{enumerate}